HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

-	The `Info.plist` (Information Property List) file in an iOS app contains metadata used by the system to configure and manage your app.
-You store app settings and configuration keys that the OS or certain APIs need at runtime.
-The `Info.plist` file contains key-value pairs that describe various aspects of our app, such as its name, version number, icon files, supported devices, required capabilities, and much more.
+	The `Info.plist` (Information Property List) file in an iOS app contains metadata that the system uses to configure and manage the app.
+It stores app settings and configuration keys that the OS or certain APIs need at runtime.
+The `Info.plist` file contains key-value pairs describing various aspects of the app, including as its name, version number, icon files, supported devices, required capabilities, and much more.

 	Some examples of settings that can be stored in the `Info.plist` file include: